What is Uniswap? A Complete Guide

 Does Uniswap charge fees?

-On a limited set of token pairs, Uniswap Labs charges a flat fee of 0.15% to sustainably fund our operations.
+Uniswap Labs charges a flat fee of 0.25% to sustainably fund our operations.
 You can learn more about this fee here.

 How to get started with Uniswap